takari/team-documentation/en/01-preface/01-chapter1.markdown

 Takari offers support for Maven and the TEAM distribution with a subscription to the TEAM distribution.
-If your organization depends on Takari, we encourage you to subscribe to our commercial offering for the latest updates and information about the TDM distribution as well as for early-access to features included in the TDM distribution.
+If your organization depends on Takari, we encourage you to subscribe to our commercial offering for the latest updates and information about the TEAM distribution as well as for early-access to features included in the TEAM distribution.

 With a Takari subscription you'll have the ability to receive direct support from Takari's team of open source experts.